 Evil eye amulets

-The evil eye curse is the belief that a cast by a spiteful glare is given to a person when they are unaware causing misfortune or injury.
+The evil eye curse is the belief that a cast by a spiteful glare is given to a person when they are unaware, causing misfortune or injury.
 The amulets, called Nazar in Turkey, were created o repel evil spirits and keep you safe from harm.
-It is not supposed to bring good luck, but to protect.
+It is not supposed to bring good luck but to protect.

 Mostly inherited from the Roman and Greek thermae, they evolved to a complex sequence of rooms: an undressing room, a cold room, a warm room, and a hot room, where you should go from the colder to the hotter rooms.

-They are usually beautiful buildings featuring domed ceilings, marble interiors, adorned with colorful tiles, and beautiful small windows that allow fascinating natural light creating a dreamy atmosphere.
-Going to a hammam is a cultural experience, and a very enjoyable one if we may add.
+They are usually beautiful buildings featuring domed ceilings, marble interiors adorned with colorful tiles, and beautiful small windows that allow fascinating natural light, creating a dreamy atmosphere.
+Going to a hammam is a cultural experience and a fun one, if we may add.

 Carpets and Rugs

-They are one of the most meaningful souvenirs to buy in Turkey but also tend to be expensive ones.
-Some of the most expensive Turkish carpets have been passed from generation to generation and can go up to 5 figure amounts.
+They are one of the most meaningful souvenirs in Turkey but also tend to be expensive.
+Some of the most expensive Turkish carpets have been passed from generation to generation and can go up to 5 figures.
 Some even have royal roots.

 For those who haven’t tried it yet, baklava is a layered pastry dessert made of filo pastry, filled with chopped nuts (pistachios, walnuts, hazelnuts, or almonds), and sweetened with syrup or honey.
 Yes, It’s as good and sweet as it sounds.

 The origins of this dish aren’t really known, but it’s believed that it comes from the imperial kitchens of the Topkapı Palace in Istanbul (Constantinople at the time).

-Thus, there are many varieties of Kebabs in Turkey such as Adana kebap (spicy kebab made with ground mince formed over a wide skewer and grilled over charcoals), Shish kebab (the more traditional and familiar Turkish kebab of meat and vegetables, generally cubed and threaded onto a skewer), Iskender Kebab (essentially döner kebab, served with a slathering of melted butter over a bed of bread, with yogurt on the side), and the Döner Kebap.
+Thus, there are many varieties of Kebabs in Turkey, such as Adana kebap (spicy kebab made with ground mince formed over a wide skewer and grilled over charcoals), Shish kebab (the more traditional and familiar Turkish kebab of meat and vegetables, generally cubed and threaded onto a skewer), Iskender Kebab (essentially döner kebab, served with a slathering of melted butter over a bed of bread, with yogurt on the side), and the Döner Kebap.

-The Doner Kebap became famous and popular worldwide, thus the reason why Kebab became so popular worldwide.
+The Doner Kebap became famous and popular worldwide, thus the reason why Kebab became so famous worldwide.
 Doner Kebap means literally rotating kebap in Turkish.
 It is made with sliced lamb, beef, or chicken, slowly roasted on a vertical rotating spit.
-It is considered the original dish to other very popular similar ones, such as the Middle Eastern shawarma, Mexican tacos al pastor, and Greek gyros.
+It is considered the original dish to other very popular similar ones, such as Middle Eastern shawarma, Mexican tacos al pastor, and Greek gyros.

 Hair Transplants and Dental Work

 Hair transplants and dental work?
-Yes, that’s one rather surprising thing Turkey is famous for, but Turkey is investing in its health tourism industry.
+Yes, that’s one somewhat surprising thing Turkey is famous for, but Turkey is investing in its health tourism industry.
 Hair transplants and dental work are very popular, but other cosmetic surgeries are also available.

 The reason is the professionalism of medical staff and top-notch health centers.
-Note that we aren’t advocating for (or against) this kind of tourism, but that it is popular and a possibility for anyone.
+Note that we aren’t advocating for (or against) this kind of tourism, but it is popular and possible for anyone.